YuetongLiu/Data_Science_Coursera/CodeBook.md

-## Variable description for TidyData.txt
+## Variable description for tidyData.txt

 Triaxial acceleration from the accelerometer (total acceleration) and the estimated body acceleration.<br />
 Triaxial Angular velocity from the gyroscope.<br />